 Our fee is $250 per session for self-pay arrangements.

-Our Postgraduate Social Work Fellows offer a limited sliding scale.
+Our Postgraduate Social Work Fellows and Psychology Fellows offer a limited sliding scale.
 Contact our office for details.

 See the Massachusetts Consumer Guide to Understanding Health Insurance: